zyad19975/Pass-Keeper/README.md

 ### Chroumium
 a custom web browser based on chroumium was created to remove the ssl page encryption from the web browser and insted send the data to the fpga and an web application was made to replace the old hardware manger implemented on the chroumium.

+### ASIC
+the design run and the netlist out put of the compiled design by ICC to generate the ASIC netlist

 you can check full documentation [here](https://docs.google.com/document/d/1N3bH1BNMT8D9PLzdRzl_fX-cvAPWpY2PHtI4gaxJHfg/edit?usp=sharing)